georgejkaye/circuit-cj/src/syntax/README.md

 ## [`library.cj`](library.cj)

-Contains specifications for the predefined `Primitive`, `Composite` and `BlackBox` classes of generators.
+Contains specifications for the predefined `Primitive`, `Composite` and `Blackbox` classes of generators.

 ## [`port.cj`](port.cj)